arthuro555/THNK/docs/docs/getting-started/creating-a-scene.md

 # Creating a THNK scene

-THNK doesn't have a lot of requirements for yu to create a scene it can work with; All you got to do is separate client code from server code.
+THNK doesn't have a lot of requirements for you to create a scene it can work with; All you got to do is separate client code from server code.

 :::tip Remember!